albee/ASAP/asap/coordinator/README.md

 ## Details

-* A base class is defined in `coordinator_base.tpp`. `primary.h` extends `CoordinatorBase` and implements virtual test functions.
+* A base class is defined in `coordinator_base.tpp`. `primary_nodelet.h` extends `CoordinatorBase` and implements virtual test functions.

-* The resulting nodelet, instantiated by`primary_nodelet.cc` is the `primary_coordinator`, which takes in test numbers on `/reswarm/test_number`, and sends out
+* The resulting nodelet, instantiated by `primary_nodelet.cc` is the `primary_coordinator`, which takes in test numbers on `/asap/test_number`, and sends out
-`/reswarm/status` msgs which command other nodes.
+`/asap/status` msgs which command other nodes.

-* A number of methods are defined in `primary_*.hpp` files for specific tests. e.g., see `primary_tests.hpp` for test commanding methods specific to on-orbit assembly tests.

 Replace `primary` with `secondary` above for a second Astrobee.
-The nodelet_plugins.xml file had to be defined for this nodelet.
+Note that the `nodelet_plugins.xml` file had to be defined for this nodelet.
-The coordinator::CoordinatorNodelet class had to be created, extending FreeFlyerNodelet.

 ## Adding Publishers, Subscribers, and Services to Coordinator